unfortunatelyalex/prawl/README.md

 > _i am not responsible for anything that happens to your account_

 ## 🔥features
-- launch brawlhalla from script (+auto launch on script start option)
+- launch brawlhalla from gui (+auto launch on script start option)
-- set custom values for script behavior timing adjustments
+- set custom values and adjust timings
 - auto start matches, also configurable
 - show/hide brawlhalla window
 - runs in the background (no interruption as it directly sends inputs to the brawlhalla window only)
-- exp rate limit detection (starts again after waiting for the rate limit to reset)
+- gold/exp rate limit detection (starts again after waiting for the rate limit to reset)
-- very light weight and minimal dependencies as it is basically just a timer script
+- super light weight and minimal dependencies as its basically just a timer script
+- check for update button

 ### other
-- [ ] pixel search mode
+- [ ] pixel search mode?
-- [ ] fix input bugs(?)
+- [ ] fix input bugs(?) laptop has issues idk why
+- [ ] memory read mode
+- [ ] legends / user data (exp, gold, time spent, etc)
+- [ ] dynamic ui scaling (maaaybe)

 ## 🔎download
 you can find the compiled script in the [releases page](https://github.com/phruut/prawl/releases), or [click here to download](https://github.com/phruut/prawl/releases/download/241209/farm_1209.exe)